SchweizerischeBundesbahnen/scion-workbench/docs/site/getting-started.md

 In this step, we will create a component that displays a welcome message when no view is open in the main area.

-1. Create a new standalone component using the Angluar CLI.
+1. Create a new component using the Angular CLI.

     ```console
-    ng generate component welcome --standalone --skip-tests
+    ng generate component welcome --skip-tests
     ```

 2. Open `welcome.component.ts` component and export it by default.